 The school continues to exploit the opportunities afforded by conversion to Academy status and has achieved considerable success with applications to the CIF fund.
-A CIF application for the Music and RE Block roof renovation was successful and will provide circa £780,000 funding for that project for completion in 2023.
-The delayed CIF funded roof project (2020 award) is unlikely to be complete before the end of 2022.
-These ongoing delays have caused significant additional damage to the first-floor interior of the Grade II listed Church Street site and the funding required to repair and renovate this area to an acceptable standard has put additional pressure on the budget, having been unable to complete the work whilst the roof project was ongoing.
+A CIF application for the Music and RE Block roof renovation was successful which provided circa £780,000 funding for that project for completion in 2023.
+Applications for CIF funding will continue in the next financial year to support roof renovation works to the Administration Block and to replace the Heating Pipes in Tower Block.
+The Old School Hall is currently out of use, therefore an Urgent Capital Scheme application is in process for these works to be completed.